ammrat13/ammrat13.github.io/_posts/2025-07-04-fast_cubic_evaluation.md

 and I even graduated from there last month.
 During my last quarter there, I took *EE 372: Design Projects in VLSI Systems II*.
-In the iteration of the course I took, [Priyanka][1] essentially gave us the source code for [MINOTAUR][2], and asked us to improve it in whatever way we saw fit.
+In the iteration of the course I took, [Priyanka][1] essentially gave us the source code for [MINOTAUR][2], and asked us to improve it however we saw fit.
 I mainly focused on improving the vector unit --- the part of the accelerator that handles activations, element-wise operations, and other low arithmetic-intensity tasks.

 I was not the only one working on the vector unit though.
-Another group looked at changing the strategy it used to evaluate activation functions.
+Another group looked at changing the strategy it used to compute activation functions.
 Ultimately, they settled on piecewise-cubic activations, with programmable coefficients and interval bounds.
 I interacted with them, and I investigated ways to make the computation of these cubic polynomials more efficient.